grigoart/js-canvas-engine/README.md

 	Void render(Canvas canvas)
 }

-# Object to represent picture from the URL on the canvas.
+# Object for displaying an image from a URL on the canvas.
 #
 class Picture extends ObjectWidthHashCode {
 	Picture(Float x, Float y, String src)